 In alarm triggered mode, only data that triggered an alarm is stored.
-When an alarm event is triggered, the ADcmXL1021-1 stores the header registers and the FFT data to flash memory.
+When an alarm event is triggered, the ADcmXL3021 stores the header registers and the FFT data to flash memory.
 Alarm triggered mode is helpful for continuous operation while minimally impacting the limited endurance of the flash memory.
+In the case of any alarm event, even on a single axis, all available axes are saved.

 In all mode, each data record is stored.
-The data stored includes FFT header information and FFT data.
+The data stored includes FFT header information and FFT data for all available axes.
 Up to 10 FFT records can be stored and retrieved.

-The ADcmXL1021-1 samples, processes, and stores vibration data to the FFT or the MTC data.
-In MTC mode, the record contains 4096 samples.
-In MFFT mode and AFFT mode, each record contains the 2048 bin FFT results.
+The ADcmXL3021 samples, processes, and stores vibration data from three axes (x, y, and z) to the FFT or MTC data.
+In MTC mode, the record for each axis contains 4096 samples.
+In MFFT mode and AFFT mode, each record contains the 2048 bin FFT result for each accelerometer axis.
 Table 6 describes the registers that provide access to processed sensor data.